|If all you know about grasses is that they are the stuff

 At the right you see the inflorescences of four different grasses, each collected within 30 feet of my door.
 Each of the very different clusters bears dozens of flowers (the one on the far right hundreds).
 From left to right, the grass species shown are Uniola (Uniola sessiliflora), Virginia Wild Rye (Elymus virginicus), Purpletop (Triodia flavus) and, Johnson Grass (Sorghum halepense).

 The picture at the left shows another close-up of a grass inflorescence -- in this case the grass is a species of bamboo growing near my home.
-In the top, left quarter of the picture you see a spikelet consisting of three or four grass flowers (called florets) growing together.
+In the top, right quarter of the picture you see a spikelet consisting of three or four grass flowers (called florets) growing together.
 From each flower you see some stamens dangling out, and of course stamens are the male parts of a flower.
 The very slender, white strands emerging from the flowers are the stamens' filaments, and at the bottom of each filament you see the yellowish anthers, from which pollen is shed.

 Don't let the grasses' "simplicity" drive you away, for they are a satisfyingly challenging group!
 First of all, just in the U.S. there are around 1,400 grass species!
 Once you learn the five or so common weedy species in your backyard, such as crabgrass and Bermuda grass, then you can branch out by going to look for "specialty species" -- species found only in particular habitats, or geographic regions.